dodbrit/blog/app/blog/2022-08-30-install-rancher/index.md

 ![Thumbnail](Thumbnail.png)
 # Install Rancher in a K3S Cluster
-Morning everyone!
-Since it has been awhile since I've posted an article, I'm going to start with a simple one that I always seem to reference.
+Since it has been awhile since I've posted an article, I'm going to start with a simple one that I always seem to need to reference.
 After reading this short post, you should be able to deploy a Rancher installation in a K3S cluster that is exposed via NGINX Ingress and has a valid SSL certificate provided by Lets Encrypt.

 <!--truncate-->